Baltimore Ravens: Pro Football Hall of Fame

-Note: The following lists players who officially played for the Ravens.
+Note: The following lists inductees of the Hall of Fame who spent portions of their careers with the Ravens.
+Bold number indicates player inducted primarily for their contributions to the franchise.
 For other Hall of Famers, players whose numbers were retired, and players who played for the Baltimore Colts, see Indianapolis Colts.
-Bold number notes player inducted as a member of the Ravens.
 For Cleveland Browns players, including those in the Hall of Fame and those whose numbers were retired, see Cleveland Browns.

 Retired numbers

 The Ravens do not have officially retired numbers.
-However, the number 19 has not been issued out of respect for Baltimore Colts quarterback Johnny Unitas, except for quarterback Scott Mitchell in his lone season in Baltimore in 1999.
-In addition, numbers 75, 52, and 20, in honor of Jonathan Ogden, Ray Lewis, and Ed Reed respectively, have not been issued since those players' retirements from football.
+However, the number 19 is not issued out of respect for Baltimore Colts quarterback Johnny Unitas, except for quarterback Scott Mitchell in his lone season in Baltimore in 1999 with Unitas' permission.
+In addition, numbers 75, 52, 20, 55, and 73 in honor of Jonathan Ogden, Ray Lewis, Ed Reed, Terrell Suggs, and Marshal Yanda respectively, have not been issued since those players' retirements from football.

 Ring of Honor

 The Ravens have a "Ring of Honor" which is on permanent display encircling the field of M&T Bank Stadium.
 The ring currently honors 20 members, including eight former members of the Baltimore Colts.